Kong/KongAir/README.md

 # KongAir

-This repository implements an example [APIOps](https://github.com/Kong/go-apiops) pipeline for the Kong Gateway.
-It is based on the fictitious airline KongAir, and is modeled as a shared monorepo in which 5 teams have their code and configurations stored in folders at the top level:
+This repository implements an example engineering organization for a fictitious airline, KongAir.
+Included in the repo are [APIOps](https://github.com/Kong/go-apiops) pipelines for Kong Gateway and Kong Konnect.
+This example is meant to mimic a multi-service multi-repo environment, but is modeled as a shared monorepo for simplicity.
+There are 4 example engineering teams, which have their code and configurations stored in folders off the top level:

 * The [flight-data](flight-data/) team owns two public facing APIs that serve KongAir's flight data information services including the [routes](flight-data/routes/) and [flights](flight-data/flights/) services.